Tom Brady: 2008: Injury

-In the Patriots' season opener against the Kansas City Chiefs at Gillette Stadium, Brady's left knee was seriously injured midway through the first quarter on a hit by Chiefs safety Bernard Pollard; Brady left the game and did not return.
+In the Patriots' season opener against the Kansas City Chiefs at Gillette Stadium (in which the Patriots won 17–10), Brady's left knee was seriously injured midway through the first quarter on a hit by Chiefs safety Bernard Pollard; Brady left the game and did not return.
 The team later confirmed that he would require surgery, and it would prematurely end his 2008 season.
 Brady tore both his anterior cruciate ligament and medial collateral ligament.
 The injury ended Brady's streak of 111 consecutive starts.
 Dr. Neal ElAttrache performed the anterior cruciate ligament reconstruction at the Los Angeles Kerlan-Jobe Orthopaedic Clinic on October 6, using Brady's patellar tendon graft to replace the torn ligament, and also repaired his medial collateral ligament, through a separate incision in his left knee.
 An infection in the wound resulted in further debridement surgery several times since the original procedure.
 Brady received IV antibiotics for this infection which, at the time, threatened to delay his rehab.
 Despite Brady's absence, the Patriots managed to finish the 2008 season with an 11–5 record; however, due to tiebreakers, the Patriots not only failed to win the AFC East division title, but missed the playoffs altogether for the first time since the 2002 season.